 Neuroinclusive Training Design: A practical guide for trainers and facilitators who don't know where to start

-What neuroinclusive training design actually means
+What neuroinclusive training actually means

 The key shift is from reactive to anticipatory design.